SolomonStJohn/ping-pong-processing/README.md

 There is also "EchoDelay.py" which reads, processes and writes a inputed .wav file.
 Alas while it reads and writes fine, the effect is not function but it shows what I was attempting to accomplish.
+Audio (.wav) files must of course be contained in the same folder as the code in-order for the code to read them.
+The code outputs a effected copy of the audio to the that same directory.